-- The engine shall be started as recommended in the owners manual using a production starter motor and adequately charged battery or a suitable power supply;

-- The engine shall be started by using the dynamometer.
-The engine shall be motored within ±25 per cent of its typical in-use cranking speed.
+- (a) the engine shall be started as recommended in the owners manual using a production starter motor and adequately charged battery or a suitable power supply; or - (b) the engine shall be started by using the dynamometer.
+The engine shall be motored within $\pm 25$ per cent of its typical in-use cranking speed.
 Cranking shall be stopped within 1 second of starting the engine.
 If the engine does not start after 15 seconds of cranking, cranking shall be stopped and the reason for the failure to start determined, unless the owners manual or the service-repair manual describes the longer cranking time as normal.

-[7.8.3.2.
-Hot soak procedure (WHTC only)
+7.8.3.2.
+Hot soak period (WHTC only)